Zakari-B/PHP_Exercises/README.md

 ## Archeology

+### Mural

 Trains : string manipulation, logical thinking

-Exercises in this section would be stuff like Caesar cipher or a roman numerals converter.
+In this exercise, an encrypted message will be displayed (and how exactly it was encrypted), and you will have to write the required algorithms to decrypt that message.

 ## Garden

 ### Planter

-Trains : Creating and manipulating one dimensional arrays, using common array methods.
+Trains : manipulating one dimensional arrays, using common array methods.

+In the planter exercise, you will get a planter (single-dimension array) and a pot (one-character string) and will need to manipulate them to reproduce the results given in the instructions.

 ### Field